stefanrueger/urboot/docs/makeoptions.md

   Scalar::Util
   Getopt::Long
 ```
 They can normally be installed using `cpan install <module>`.
-On first run `cpan` may need to be
+On the first run, `cpan` may need
-configured.
-Follow the recommendations there; my personal choice for the way cpan installs perl
+to be configured.
+Follow the recommendations there; my personal choice for the way cpan installs
-modules is via `sudo`, but it should not matter what is chosen.
+perl modules is via `sudo`, but it should not matter what is chosen.

-Urboot bootloaders have many a configuration option for avr-gcc.
+Urboot bootloaders have many configuration options for avr-gcc.
 With the notable exception of
 `-DSTART` and `-DRJMPWP` (which are set by the `avr-gcc` wrapper `urboot-gcc`, see below) almost
 all bootloader generation options can be put on the command line for make without the `-D`.
 For
 example, issuing the command